 #BigArtRide – European Tour 2016

-Cycle through Europe with #BigArtRide, a virtual tour through Europe with virtual reality, art… And cycling!
+Cycle through Europe with #BigArtRide, a virtual tour through Europe with virtual reality, art… and cycling!

-During the months april, may, june and july of 2016, two DROPSTUFF.nl-trailers with LED-screens and a bike-installation visited numerous European capitals.
+During the months april, may, june and july of 2016, two DROPSTUFF MEDIA-trailers with LED-screens and a bike-installation visited numerous European capitals.
 Players in those cities could mount a bike while wearing a VR-headset.
 When both players were ready, they would have a real-time bike-race against each other through a virtual, futuristic city environment filled with European artworks.
 The bikers, who in the real world were thousand of miles apart, could now enjoy their mutual cultural heritage.

-To finish first!
 The audience can help the cyclists by giving them extra speed with the use of a big interactive bicycle pump and bell.
 When the race is over, the participants can see each other ‘real life’ through webcams.

 City which adjusts itself to the creativity of its citizens